 Grants to realise big ideas for agriculture from young rural innovators

 The Hon.
-Barnaby Joyce, Minister for Agriculture and Water Resources,
+David Littleproud MP, Minister for Agriculture and Water Resources, launched the 2019 Awards.

-The Science Awards encourage young scientists, researchers and innovators with original projects that will contribute to the ongoing success and sustainability of Australia’s agricultural, fisheries and forestry industries.
-The Science Awards have already helped more than 210 young Australians make their ideas a reality and showcase their talent to the world.
+The Science Awards encourage young scientists, researchers, innovators and others active in the agriculture sector who have an original project that will contribute to the ongoing success and sustainability of Australia’s agricultural, fisheries and forestry industries.
+The Science Awards have already helped more than 230 young Australians make their ideas a reality and showcase their talent to the world.

-There are 11 industry Science Award categories open for applications: cotton; dairy; established, new and emerging rural industries; fisheries and aquaculture; grains; health and biosecurity; meat and livestock; pork; red meat processing; viticulture and oenology; and wool.
+There are thirteen industry Science Award categories open for applications: cotton, dairy, eggs and poultry (layers), established, new and emerging rural industries, fisheries and aquaculture, forest and wood products, grains, health and biosecurity, meat and livestock, pork, red meat processing, viticulture and oenology, and wool.
 Each category includes a $22,000 grant, and is generously supported by the research and development corporations and industry organisations as our Science Award partners.